samp5/ha141/README.md

 <br>

 - Sets the probability of success for input neurons
-    - For a time per stimulus of 100ms and probability of success of 0.5, on average, input neurons will recieve 50 stimulus events.
+    - For a time per stimulus of 100ms and probability of success of 0.5, on average, input neurons will receive 50 stimulus events.

 - Accessor: `getProbabilityOfSucess()`